Shadow12347/Rick-O-Shea/README.md

 On one cold and stormy night, Rick is settling in when he can’t escape a strange sensation, like something has gone very, very wrong.

-On his first night, as the clock struck midnight, he wakes with a start. _Where am I?_ he said, touching the dried blood on his forehead.
+On his first night, as the clock struck midnight, he wakes with a start. _Where am I?_ he pondered, touching the dried blood on his forehead.
 Around him is an unfamiliar bedroom.
 Grabbing the bizarre-looking plasma gun on the nightstand, he begins to investigate, finding a disturbing house full of creatures.
 He realizes one thing.
 He needs to get out now.

 <br>